spintoai/dataeasy/README.md

 2. Python

 - You have to install `python3`.
 Go https://www.python.org/downloads/
-  and click the yellow button to download.
-(Current version is 3.12.2 as of 2024 March)
+  and click the yellow button to download(Current version is 3.12.2 as of 2024 March).
+Then, install it.

 3. Jupyter Notebook